CALLOS

 (a) development of portable spectroscopic analytical and mapping instruments based on innovative, reliable, and non-destructive laser technologies (LIBS, LIF, Reflectance, and LIDAR) aiming at the elemental and molecular study of extraneous materials (encrustations and corrosion layers), as well as their classification and mapping along the surfaces of indoor and outdoor monuments.

 b) development of a transportable laser cleaning system for the controlled and effective removal of deposits and encrustations.
-The process will be followed in real-time by means of innovative monitoring methodologies based on the processing of photoacoustic signals, while portable laser analytical instruments may be also attached to assess on-line the cleaning process.
+The process will be followed in real-time using innovative monitoring methodologies based on the processing of photoacoustic signals, while portable laser analytical instruments may be also attached to assess on-line the cleaning process.

 (c) design of demonstration facilities accessible to the public (OpenLab).